kitor/ml-ghidra/docs/StateObjects.md

 # `StateObjects.py` and `StateObjectOneShot.py`

 Decode and define data structures from CreateStateObject calls.
-Create functions where autoanalysis missed them, optionally - change name prefixes, set function arg1 to proper name / type and assign function to a namespace.
+Create functions where autoanalysis missed them.

+Optionally - change name prefixes, set function arg1 to proper name / type and assign functions to a namespace.

 ## How to use?